PavlosKon/AndroidJournalApp/README.md

   - Firebase Authentication: For user authentication.
   - Firebase Realtime Database: For cloud database management.
   - Scalable DP: For scalable size unit that helps with UI consistency across different devices.

+# NOTES
+The app is currently only available in Greek, as it was developed for the purposes of the certificate program.